-Board with any new information that is not already detailed in the enrollees' collection system information currently with the State.
+The draft SSS WDR requires all current enrollees to reenroll under this new SSS WDR within six (6) months of adoption.
+This requirement is a waste of staff resources and does not provide the Water Board with any new information that is not already detailed in the enrollees' collection system information with the State.
 We do not understand the need for this requirement nor the added information that is expected by reenrolling.
 This will be a waste of both local and State staff time, will lead to confusion when and if an agency does not reenroll due to now being excluded from the requirements and will be a significant irritation to 1100 agencies throughout the State.
-We suggest that the Water Board consider only requiring agencies that no longer will be covered by this regulation to be required to submit a form or letter stating that they are no longer covered and will no longer by complying with the requirements.
+We suggest that the Water Board consider only requiring agencies that no longer will be covered by this regulation submit a form or letter stating that they are no longer covered and will no longer be complying with the requirements.
 We understand that this will only affect approximately 80 agencies throughout the state and is in their best interest to respond and remove their agencies from the regulations.
-Why must the other 1000 agencies be required to again state their enrollment - can't the State recognize those that just continue their compliance with the revised regulations.
+Why must the other 1000 agencies be required to again state their enrollment?
+Can't the State recognize those that just continue their compliance with the revised regulations?
 In addition, all of the information that will be required at the time of reenrollment is the same information that will be required in the new Collection System Questionnaire that the agencies must complete annually.
 We recommend that this requirement be deleted except for those agencies requesting removal from the program.